CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/08-Introduction-to-Globus.md

 ---
 title: "Introduction to Globus"
-teaching: 4
+teaching: 5
-exercises: 1
+exercises: 0
-question:
+questions:
 - "What does Globus do and how can I use it with my data?"
 objectives:
 - "Have a basic understanding of Globus and how to move data"